 I’m an Australian long-distance hiker, a journalist, a proudly average baseball player and a big fan of all things Western Australia.
-I’ve walked the entire Bibbulmun Track, and have my sights set on a thru-hike of the Pacific Crest Trail.
+I’ve walked the entire Bibbulmun Track, and hiked two thirds of the Pacific Crest Trail in 2019.
 I run this blog to record my adventures and help others go on their own.
 My three favourite things in life are hiking, sugar and the Green Bay Packers.

 Solo hiking is an amazing challenge.
 Let's go... and keep going!